Reetika12795/RoboticProject_2022/README.md

 ## AIM OF THE PROJECT:

-* The bot will follow the path with detecting yellow line on it's left and white line on it's right in particular using autorace package.
+* The turtlebot should follow the path by detecting yellow line on it's left and white line on it's right in particular using Autorace package.

-* The bot will follow the mean path between these two detected lines.
+* The turtlebot will follow the mean path between these two detected lines.

-* Even if it detects any one line with it's associated color the bot will behave normal.
+* Even when it detects any one of the lines with it's associated color the bot should follow the eman path.

 * The bot must be able to pass through the tunnel.